claudio-unipv/pvcheck/README.md

 Non-empty lines are compared against those produced by the program in the corresponding section.

-The format of test definition files is very simple and this examples include comments that describe it briefly:
+The format of test definition files is rather simple.
+The following examples include comments to concisely describe the various aspects of the format:

 * [single test case](https://github.com/claudio-unipv/pvcheck/blob/master/examples/example.test)
 * [multiple test cases](https://github.com/claudio-unipv/pvcheck/blob/master/examples/example2.test)